hun757/Privacy-Aware-Security-Monitoring-System/docs/01-infrastructure-setup.md

 * NAT is retained only for outbound Internet access.
 * SSH is used instead of direct VirtualBox console access for server administration.
 * Passwords, SSH private keys, API keys, and TryHackMe VPN configuration files must never be committed to this repository.
-* Future attack simulations will be performed only against the authorised Ubuntu VM inside this controlled lab.
+* Future attack simulations will be performed only against the authorized Ubuntu VM inside this controlled lab.

 ---